CibranLopez/Example/README.md

-# Collective diffusions
+# Collective Diffusions

 <img src=./Ion.svg width="20%">

-The following project is aimed to extract diffusive paths from molecular dynamics simulations of solids.

-Code is under active development, please be aware that file formats and folders distributions may change.
+Despite playing a central role in the design of high performance solid-state electrolytes (SSE), little is known about the processes governing ionic diffusion in these materials and the spatio-temporal correlations acting on migrating particles.
+Computer simulations can reproduce the trajectories of individual diffusing ions in real time with extraordinary accuracy, thus providing incredibly valuable atomistic data that in practice cannot be resolved by experiments.

+However, the identification of hopping events in computer simulations typically relies on active supervision and definition of arbitrary material-dependent geometrical parameters, thus frustrating high throughput screenings of diffusing paths and mechanisms across simulation databases and the assessment of many-diffusing-ion correlations.

+Here, we introduce a novel approach for analysing ion hopping events in molecular dynamics (MD) simulations in a facile and totally unsupervised manner, what would allow the extraction of completely new descriptors related to these diffusions.
+Our approach relies on the k-means clustering algorithm and allows to identify with precision which and when particles diffuse in a simulation and the exact migrating paths that they follow as well.

+Please be aware that the code is under active development.
 Bug reports are also welcomed in the GitHub issues!

 ## Installation